Don’t expect rumors connecting the Seahawks to Baker Mayfield to stop until his future is decided

 Seattle, though, likely wouldn’t want to make any investment in Mayfield that would essentially assure he’d have to be the starter in 2022, with the Seahawks appearing to want to give Lock a legitimate shot to be the No. 1 guy.

-Still, Seattle has just two quarterbacks on its roster, Lock and Jacob Eason, with free agent Geno Smith, the backup the last three years, remaining unsigned.
+Still, Seattle has just two quarterbacks on its roster, Lock and Jacob Eason, with free-agent Geno Smith, the backup the past three years, remaining unsigned.

 The NFL Network last week floated that the Browns might lean toward keeping Mayfield if they can’t find a taker for him as an additional hedge against Watson being suspended for a significant amount of time.